pinjuf/tutOS/README.txt

     7) If you don't understand something and I don't explain it, google/ddg it.
 DON'T REFUSE UNDERSTANDING!
     8) Write down EVERYTHING!
 What every few lines do, your memory layout, etc.!
+    9) You're learning french, do it for Michelizza's tutorial!
-    9) You're not hallucinating, Terry A. Davis really is talking to you, and you definitively should mess with the glowies!
+    10) You're not hallucinating, Terry A. Davis really is talking to you, and you definitively should mess with the glowies!